Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Small viscosity for radial problem

 All of this, then, naturally suggests the use of multiple scale analysis in both temporal and radial scales.
 By the analysis above, we must introduce two timescales and two radial scales, and then our solution will be of the form

-where $\tau\equiv t/\alpha$ and $\rho\equiv r/\alpha$ are the short/fast timescale and the short radial scale, respectively.
+where $\tau\equiv t/\alpha$ and $\rho\equiv r/\alpha$ are the short/fast timescale and the short radial scale, respectively\footnote{More accurately, $\tau$ is the time coordinate rescaled such that fast processes take finite time even in the $\alpha\to 0$ limit, and $\rho$ having an equivalent definition but for the radial coordinate.
+We will refer to them as the fast timescale and short radial scale as is usually done in the literature of multiple scale analysis e.g.~\cite{PoissonWill}.}.
 The field $\Xi(t,\tau,r,\rho)$ is then expanded perturbatively and secular terms are eliminated.
 The dependence of the solution on the fast timescale will exhibit exponential decay, which leads to the overall solution being the sum of a part that depends only on the slow timescale, plus another part that depends only on the fast timescale.
 In theory, the solution of the fast timescale could be modulated by a slowly-varying amplitude, but this would result in secular terms, unless the amplitude has no dependence on the slow timescale.

 With all of these considerations in mind, our solution should be of the form